-Cost to Download: Free
+Cost to download: Free

-2. Questionnaire Performance Review Template
+2. Self-assessment Performance Review Template

-Cost to Download: Free
+Cost to download: Free

-3. Bullet-point Performance Review Template
+3. Quarterly Performance Review Template

-Best For: Sales managers wanting a quick way to document and deliver a performance review
+Best for: Sales managers wanting a quick way to document and deliver a performance review

-Cost to Download: Free to $49 per month
+Cost to download: Free to $49 per month

 4. Retail Sales Performance Review Template

-Best For: Retail sales managers needing a retail specific performance review template
+Best for: Retail sales managers needing a retail specific performance review template

-Source: LinkedIn SlideShare
+Download LinkedIn SlideShare template

-5. Detailed Sales Performance Assessment
+5. Custom Sales Performance Assessment

-Best For: Managers wanting a resource for creating a custom and comprehensive performance review template designed for sales professionals
+Best for: Managers wanting a resource for creating a custom and comprehensive performance review template designed for sales professionals

-Cost to Download: Free
+Cost to download: Free